Eirik Hestad

-Eirik Hestad (born 26 June 1995) is a Norwegian professional footballer who plays as a midfielder for Cypriot First Division club Pafos.
+Eirik Hestad (born 26 June 1995) is a Norwegian professional footballer who plays as a midfielder who plays for Molde.

 Club career

+Molde

 In 2012, he dominated for Molde 2 in the 2. divisjon, and made his first-team debut on 25 October 2012 in a Europa League group stage match against Steaua București.
 He also played internationally for Norway boys-17.
 He made his Eliteserien debut in September 2013 in a 1–1 draw against Haugesund.
 On 30 April 2019, Hestad signed a two-year contract extension that ties him to Molde until the end of the 2021 season.
 On 5 May 2019, Hestad got his 100th appearance in Eliteserien in Molde's 2–1 win away to Haugesund.

+Pafos

 On 9 January 2022, Pafos announced the signing of Hestad on a free transfer after his Molde contract had expired.
+On 13 June 2023, Pafos announced that Hestad had left the club.

+Return to Molde

+On 7 July 2023, Hestad returned to Molde, signing a contract until the end of 2027.

 International career

 Hestad played a total of 28 games and scored 6 goals for Norway at international youth level.